Abhishek004-thapa/LGMVIP-DataScience/Task-04-Image-to-Pencil-Sketch-using-Python/README.md

 # IMAGE TO PENCIL SKETCH USING PYTHON - OpenCV

+This project is one of the simplest python project.
+Image can be converted into Pencil Sketch with just 10 to 12 lines of Codes.
+So, Just give your hour with a cup of coffee to explore this project.

 ## `Abstract :`

 This project is based on Image Manipulation using Python Library known as OpenCV i.e. Open Computer Vision.
 OpenCV-Python is a library of Python bindings designed to solve computer vision problems.